atpritam/Ollama-Mobile-Bridge/README.md

 ## Architecture

 The core logic resides in `services/chat_service.py`, which orchestrates a flow of deciding whether to search the web, recall past information from a smart cache, or answer from the model's own knowledge.
+Streaming operations are handled by `services/stream_service.py`, which manages real-time token delivery, sanitization, tools and cutoff detection.
 Key supporting components include a robust web scraper (`services/search.py`), an intelligent, similarity-aware persistent cache (`utils/cache.py`), and a critical context window manager (`utils/token_manager.py`).

 ```
 Ollama-Mobile-Bridge/